-Your head is throbbing, you’re running a fever, and your throat is raw, but work and all its responsibilities won’t vanish just because you’ve got a cold or the flu.
-Should you stoically pack up your briefcase and head to the office, or throw in the tissue and stay home?
+Your head is throbbing, you’re running a fever, and your throat is raw, but work and its responsibilities won’t vanish just because you have a cold or the flu.
+Should you stoically pack up your briefcase and head to the office or throw in the tissue and stay home?

-About 70 percent of workers admitted they’ve worked when they were feeling under the weather, according to a survey by the staffing firm OfficeTeam.
+About 90 percent of workers admitted they’ve worked when they were feeling under the weather, according to one survey.
 Even health professionals are often guilty of going to work sick, a practice that could put their patients’ health in jeopardy.

 Germs introduced to an office by a sick worker can spread with a single cough, sneeze, or touch.
 In one study, researchers placed a common virus on a single doorknob.
 Within two hours, that virus could be detected on 40 to 60 percent of workers at the facility.